fsjoyti/dataeng-zoomcamp/README.md

 See dlt_workshop folder to see the colab notebook and its outputs.

 See homework4.docx  in week4 folder for screenshots of my result and taxi_rides_ny for dbt code.

+See homework5.docx in week5 folder for screenshots of my result and homework5.ipynb for my code.